BrunoPierca/BrunoPierca/README.md

 - 👋 Hi, I’m @BrunoPierca
-- 👀 I’m interested in many many things, but for now i'm taking a dive into full stack development
 - 🌱 I’m currently working with React, Nest and learning React Native
 - 💞️ I’m looking to collaborate on useful and interesting projects, especially finance tech
 - 📫 How to reach me +5491131538093 or at piercamillibruno@gmail.com